step818/ng-friday-project/README.md

 2. Install the required packages:

        $ npm install
+3. Acquire your _own_ Firebase credentials and place them in the appropriate files, with the appropriate variable names.

+       You'll need an apiKey, authDomain, databaseURL, and messagingSenderId
-3. Build the application:
+4. Build the application:

        $ npm run build
-4. Run the application:
+5. Run the application:

        $ ng serve -o